 Greetings, and welcome to my passion, JUCUTHIN.
 My name is Luke Schumann, and I started this blog on November 14, 2015 as a way to document my life, but also as a way to reflect upon all the ways my life is a small part of a much bigger story.
-Even two years later, it still I feel like it is only just getting started.
+Even a few years later, it still I feel like it is only just getting started.
 I’m glad to have you here with me, but I’d also like you to know a few things about this blog before moving forward.

 JUCUTHIN is a semi-abbreviation of the four main topics this blog focuses on: Justice, Culture, Theology, and all the ways those three things Intersect.